 Reuniting Families in the United States

 Are you currently trying to immigrate to the U.S. to join your family?
 You may have a lot of questions in regards to how much it will cost, how long the process takes, or what requirements exist for a family-based visa.
 Our Los Angeles family immigration attorneys at the Law Offices of Elsa Martinez, PLC can answer these questions and help guide you towards the best decision for you.
-We have 15 years of experience helping clients get through the process of immigrating to the U.S.
+We have over 20 years of experience helping clients get through the process of immigrating to the U.S.

 Bringing Your Family to the U.S.

 Helping U.S. citizens sponsor their foreign family members is one of the areas our firm focuses on.
 Both lawful permanent residents and citizens can sponsor qualifying family members for a temporary or permanent visa.
 It is very important that you go through legal avenues to bring your loved ones to the United States permanently.
 If you take other routes which are not legal, it could complicate life both for your family members and for you.

 - There are a number of different types of categories for family immigration, including:

 - Family first preference: This includes unmarried children of U.S. citizens and any minor dependents.

 - Family second preference: Unmarried children under the age of 21 of lawful permanent residents, and, spouses of legal permanent residents.

 - Family third preference: Married children, their spouses, and minor children if any of U.S. citizens.

 - Family fourth preference: Siblings, their spouses, and minors of U.S. citizens.